goga-m/btc-opreturn/README.md

 # Project description
-**App to index and store bitcoin `OP_RETURN`** data.
+**NodeJS command-line tool to index, store and monitor bitcoin `OP_RETURN`** metadata.

-The project will consist of two parts.
-The first would be to scan ``OP_RETURN`` metadata from the connected bitcoin node, and store them in the local database.
-Then, the indexed `OP_RETURN` data will be served from the following http endpoint:
+This tool consists of two parts.
+The first is to scan ``OP_RETURN`` metadata from the connected bitcoin node, and store them in the local database (See more on [Overview](https://github.com/goga-m/btc-opreturn#overview) and [Usage](https://github.com/goga-m/btc-opreturn#usage)).
+Then, the indexed `OP_RETURN` data could be served from the following local http endpoint:

 `/opreturn/${opReturnData}`